Poutchy/project_MMSD/pseudo/exchange1.md

-= Explication of the second exchange type
+= Explication of the first exchange type

-In the second exchange we would like to make sure that every people only take the bests papers they can presents.
+In the first exchange we would like to make sure that every people only take the bests papers they can presents.
+It tries to replace low value papers proposed by an author with higher value papers they have written but not yet proposed.

 == pseudo code: